Mike Harwood

+Career

-Harwood was born in Sydney.
-He turned professional in 1979 and has extensive experience on the PGA Tour of Australasia and the European Tour.
+In 1959, Harwood was born in Sydney, Australia.

+In 1979, Harwood turned professional and has extensive experience on the PGA Tour of Australasia and the European Tour.
 His first Australian title was the 1986 Australian PGA Championship.
-He won five times in Europe, first being the 1988 Portuguese Open, his second European Tour victory in 1989 was the PLM Open in Sweden.
+He won five times on the European Tour; the first was at the 1988 Portuguese Open and the second was the 1989 PLM Open.
 In 1990, his first of three major Europe wins was the European Tour's flagship tournament at Wentworth, which was then called the Volvo PGA Championship, later that year he won the Volvo Masters at Valderrama, two weeks later in Australia he won the West End South Australian Open by five strokes.
 He achieved a career best European Tour Order of Merit ranking of sixth that year.

 The following year, 1991, he was runner-up to fellow Australian Ian Baker-Finch at the Open Championship at Royal Birkdale, several weeks later he won the GA European Open at Walton Heath.
-In his prime, he played occasionally in the United States but he never had a top-10 finish in any PGA Tour event other than the Open Championship.
-In late 1991, Harwood achieved his highest world ranking of 20 overall.
+In his prime, he played occasionally in the United States but never had a top-10 finish in any PGA Tour event.
+In late 1991, Harwood achieved his highest world ranking of #20.
 His round of 61 at the Australian PGA Championship at Concord in 1992 was his best professional score recorded.
-Prior to joining the European Senior Tour Harwood served as a board member of the Australian PGA in the early 2000s.
+Harwood served as a board member of the Australian PGA in the early 2000s.

+Senior career

 Harwood won his first title on the European Senior Tour at the season ending OKI Castellón Senior Tour Championship by three strokes.
-The win caused Harwood to finish 9th on the 2009 final money list and earned him the title of Rookie of the Year.
+Harwood to finish 9th on the 2009 final money list and earned him the title of Rookie of the Year.
 Despite over 100 Pro-Am victories, it marked his first professional tournament win in 18 years.
 He again finished in the top-10 of the European Senior Tour Order of Merit in 2011.

-Harwood won the Order of Merit and Rookie of the year honours on the Australian Senior Tour (PGA Legends Tour) in 2009.
+Harwood won the Order of Merit and Rookie of the Year honours on the Australian Senior Tour (PGA Legends Tour) in 2009.
 He won the Order of Merit a second time in 2015, by a significant margin.
-He has won over 75 events on the senior tour including the Australian Open, Australian PGA Championship and twice winning the TPC Championship.
+He has won over 75 events on the senior tour including the Australian Senior Open, Australian PGA Seniors Championship, and twice winning the Senior TPC Championship.

 In 2019, he won the first two event of season, the Victorian Senior Masters and Victorian Senior PGA Championship.
 He also won 2019 Legend Tour Player of year.